A General Framework for Bayes Structured Linear Models: Introduction

-In the heart of our general theory is a proposed two-step prior distribution, which naturally accommodates the structured linear model by first modeling the structure and then modeling the parameters.
+In the heart of the general theory is a novel two-step prior distribution, which naturally accommodates the structured linear model by first modeling the structure and then modeling the parameters.
 This two-step modeling strategy was first investigated by \cite{castillo2012needles} for Gaussian sequence models.
-A key ingredient of the prior distribution is that the tail of the distribution on the model parameter $Q$ cannot be too light \citep{castillo2012needles,castillo2014}, which motivates \cite{castillo2012needles,castillo2014} to use the independent Laplace prior with density proportional to $\exp(-\lambda \norm{Q}_1)$ on the parameter.
+A key ingredient of the prior distribution is that the tail of the distribution on the model parameter cannot be too light \citep{castillo2012needles,castillo2014}, which motivates \cite{castillo2012needles,castillo2014} to use the independent Laplace prior on the parameter.
 Though the prior distribution leads to optimal posterior contraction rates in Gaussian sequence model \cite{castillo2012needles}, it requires some excessive assumptions on the design matrix when it is applied to sparse linear regression \citep{castillo2014}.
-The proposal in this paper is the elliptical Laplace distribution with density proportional to $\exp(-\lambda\norm{\X(Q)})$ for some linear operator $\X(\cdot)$.
-Note that we use the $\ell_2$ norm instead of the $\ell_1$ norm.
+The proposal in this paper is an elliptical Laplace prior.
 With this choice, not only are we able to weaken the assumptions in \citep{castillo2014}, but we can also solve a more general class of problems in a unified way.
-To compensate the influence of the normalizing constant of an elliptical Laplace distribution, a correction factor on the prior mass is considered in the model selection step.
+To compensate the influence of the normalizing constant of the elliptical Laplace distribution, a correction factor on the prior mass is added in the model selection step.
+Without this correction factor, the posterior contraction rate would be sub-optimal.

 The paper is organized as follows.
 Section \ref{sec:model} introduces the general framework of structured linear models.
 A general prior distribution is proposed in Section \ref{sec:prior}.
-Section \ref{sec:main} presents the main results of the paper including rate optimal posterior oracle inequality and posterior contraction.
-The main results are applied to ten examples ranging from nonparametric and high dimensional statistics in Section \ref{sec:app}.
+Section \ref{sec:main} presents the main results of the paper including a rate optimal posterior oracle inequality and a posterior rate of contraction.
+The main results are illustrated by ten examples ranging from nonparametric estimation to high dimensional statistics in Section \ref{sec:app}.
 In Section \ref{sec:more}, we present further results on sparse linear regression.
-All technical proofs are gathered in Section \ref{sec:proof}-\ref{sec:pfmore}.
+All technical proofs are gathered in Section \ref{sec:proof} and the supplement \citep{gao16}.